pomegranatebee/hyperv-debian/README.md

     sudo systemctl reload ssh

-Test and cofirm that SSH no longer works with password authentication.
+Terminate session, and confirm that SSH no longer works with password authentication.
+This is the message you should see:

+    <default_username>@<vm_ip_address>: Permission denied (publickey).